mantidproject/documents/Design/DataProcessorAlgorithmUI/DataProcessingUserInterface.md

 1. [Reflectometry Reduction Interface](http://docs.mantidproject.org/nightly/interfaces/ISIS_Reflectometry.html) has a nice mechanism for importing workspaces.
 It attempts to resolve the input either as a workspace, or as a file, and will add together listed runs separted by a `+`.
 Is this generic enough?
 Do we wish to further expand pre-processing steps?
 2. Exactly how much of the [Reflectometry Reduction Interface](http://docs.mantidproject.org/nightly/interfaces/ISIS_Reflectometry.html) do we want to provide?
 Not all menus are needed.
 For example SlitCalculator is very specific.
 However Addition, deletion of row etc. Makes a lot of sense.
 What about the ICAT import?
+3. How do we deal with properties that should be shared for the entire table?
+Should there be a way to fill in an entire column, or a part of the gui that holds the "common" properties.